Should people with cancer be vaccinated against COVID-19?

 Are there people who should not be vaccinated?

-At this time, only those with contraindications to a specific vaccine component should not be offered vaccination with that specific product.
+Only those with contraindications to a specific vaccine component should not be offered vaccination with that specific product as recommended by the CDC.
 These contraindications are described in detail in CDC interim clinical guidance.

 Should people who are immunocompromised receive an additional dose of the vaccine beyond what is recommended for persons who are not immunocompromised?